kanikapitaliya/CrediSense-AI/README.md

 | 4 | Converts ML feature importances + empirical patterns into if-then credit policy rules | `⚖️ Decision Rules Engine` |
 | 5 | Lets anyone ask questions about the portfolio in plain English and get grounded, SQL-backed answers | `💬 Talk-to-Data` |

-> 💡 No API key?
-No problem.
-Every module — scoring, SHAP, rules — runs fully offline on pre-trained artifacts.
-Only the chat module needs a Gemini key, and it degrades gracefully to a deterministic query engine if the key is missing.

 ---